Prof. Bryan Caplan

 What Is Behavioral Political Economy?

-flesh-and-blood people is very different from the behavior of rational
+behavior of flesh-and-blood people is very different from the behavior of

-world, we need to spend more time studying human psychology, and less time
+understand the world, we need to spend more time studying human psychology, and

-assumptions about voter irrationality to explain otherwise puzzling facts about
+that use specific assumptions about voter irrationality to explain otherwise

 Irrationality in the Median Voter Model